 The English Honors Program is intended for students who have been highly successful in their English concentration coursework and who want the opportunity to pursue a research project in more depth than is possible in an undergraduate seminar.
 The program is intended for those students with a strong desire to conduct independent research under the supervision of a thesis advisor and culminates in the writing of a thesis during the senior year.

 Students apply to the Honors Program early in the second semester of their junior year.
-Interested concentrators are encouraged to speak to the Honors Advisor early in their junior year to discuss their plans.
-Specific deadlines for admission are announced annually and are available in the department office.
+December or mid-year graduates may apply in their 6th semester, but are encouraged to apply during their 5th semester and write their theses alongside May graduates.
+Interested concentrators should speak to the Honors Advisor early in their junior year to discuss their plans.
+Specific deadlines for admission are announced annually and are available on the department website.
 Students who are studying off campus are expected to meet the application submission deadline.

 The course requirements for the English Honors Program are the same as those for the regular concentration, with the following additions: